HabtamuBizuayehu/SQL-Database-Guide/README.md

 | **Performance Tuning**      | Indexing, query plans, and optimization     |
 | **Integration**             | SQL and R visualizations combined in Quarto |

+📚 **Learning Focus**

+This project was developed for reproducible teaching and demonstration of:

+Data cleaning workflows in SQL

+Integrating SQL with R for data science

+Using Quarto for automated, reproducible analytics reports

+✨ Author
+Habtamu Bizuayehu
+📍 Perth, Western Australia
+🔗 habtamuBizuayehu.com
+🔗 GitHub